 Mucus: Is secreted by surface epithelial cell and neck cell of the gland.
 The surface epithelial cell also secrete bicarbonates, the mucus and the bicarbonate form gel in the lining of the gastric mucosa.
 This gel protects the mucosa from the action of the acid.
-In fact, there is a pH gradient from the lumen to the mucosal wall of the stomach.
+There is a pH gradient from the lumen to the mucosal wall of the stomach.
 The pH in the mucosal is 7 and that of the lumen is 2.
 The presence of HCO3- and mucus form the acid mucosa barrier.

-Certain condition like chronic stress, alcohol and aspirin has the tendency to arose the acid mucosa barrier.
+Certain condition like chronic stress, alcohol and aspirin tends to arose the acid mucosa barrier.